 Considering scaling the detector to very large formats, the PXS approach works favorably in terms of power consumption\cite{large_det}.
 By duplicating the amount of readout channels, hence duplicating the power consumption, the sensitive area quadruples.
 While the CSAv3 complied with the requirements, the HalfGRAPH architecture could be further optimized.
 Therefore, we decided to integrate the 16 channel CSAv3 amplifiers along with a novel dedicated ADC structure into a single GRAPH ASIC in 130 $n$m \cite{Graph}.

-In view toward space grade environmental specifications, aside the radiation hardness which are mission driven, and not specifically addressed here.
-The most concerning is the power consumption, as heat being very difficult to dissipate, and the system's signal to noise ratio capable to bring the desired pixel resolution smaller than 20~$u$m~FWHM. at low MCP bias voltages.
+In view toward space grade environmental specifications, aside from radiation hardness which is mission-driven, and not specifically addressed here, the most concerning is the power consumption.
+Heat is very difficult to dissipate, and the system's signal-to-noise ratio and sensitivity must be able to bring the desired pixel resolution toward 20~$u$m~FWHM at low MCP bias voltages.
 Our previous work brought us to the conclusion, that the following parameters should be met in view of designing a new ASIC, and is summarized in table~\ref{table1}.

-Space missions differ and in the technology selection there is no generic solution, but the choice falls on matching trade offs on many levels, to fit mission's purpose.
-In this respect, we note that there are at least two groups working on a similar endeavor.
+Space missions differ and the technology selection doesn't offer a generic solution, trade-offs are made to fit the mission's purpose.
+In this respect, we note that there are at least two groups working on MCP based high resolution single photon imaging detectors.
 An implementation using a pixelated pattern, opposed to PXS, was under study using the Timepix \cite{timepix}, with an updated version with the Timepix4 ASIC \cite{Fiorini}, \cite{Ballabriga}.
-The other group uses the Beetle ASIC \cite{Diebold} to accomplish a similar endeavor using the PXS approach.
+Another group uses the Beetle ASIC \cite{Diebold} to accomplish a similar endeavor using the PXS approach.